SharpShooter17/workspace-framework/README.md

 - `repositories` - a list of repositories that workspace should contain.
 - `commands` - a list of commands that can be executed in the Workspace.
 - `command_directories` - a list of directories that contain command scripts.
+- `env` - a list of environment variables that will be applied in terminal session.

 #### Example